Psychologist vs Psychiatrist

-One of the main differentiation is in educational requirements.
+One of the main differences is in educational requirements.
 Psychologists complete graduate and doctoral programs and earn one of two degrees.

 - Doctor of Psychology (PsyD)